preston0079/My-Work/README.md

-#Assignment 3 - I Have a Little Dreidel

-This program will simulate a game of dreidel.
-The user can input a number of various commands to change the game such as how many players play and if they wish to input a seed in order to repeat a previous simulation.
-These will be explained down below.
-The program will work without those inputs as there are default options set in place.
+## Assignment 4 - The Game of Life

+This program will simulate The Game of Life.
+It takes in a variety of inputs and outputs the results into a specified file (optional).
+Instructions are given below on what can be inputted.

 ## Building

-Run the following in order to run the program.
+Run the following in order to run the program:

 Installs make, works with makefile
 '''
 $ sudo apt install make
 '''

-## Running

-First clear compiler files with:
+Input this into terminal right before inputing life.c
 '''
-$ make clear
+make all
 '''

-Then compile with:
+## Running

+Run life.c with this command in the terminal
 '''
-$ make all
+./life
 '''

-Finally, run play-dreidel with this command in the terminal

-'''
-./play-dreidel -
-'''

 Followed by:

-p (followed by a number between 2-8, inclusive, to state how many players you want to play)

-c (followed by a number between 1-20, inclusive, to state how many coins each player starts out with)

-s (followed by a number which will be the seed, used to repeat previous simulations)

-v (v is the option to have a message print when a player is eliminated)

-For example:

-./play-dreidel -p 5

-or

-./play-dreidel -v
+-t             Create your universe as a toroidal

+-s             Silent - do not use animate the evolution

+-n {number}    Number of generations [default: 100]

+-i {file}      Input file [default: stdin]

+-o {file}      Output file [default: stdout]

+-h             Prints out help message